 Dogs will scratch or chew their skin to relieve the itching or to remove dead or loose hair.
 Some dogs will also bite and lick their paws, legs, and other parts of their bodies.
 It is important to recognize that scratching, biting, and licking are normal behaviors for dogs, but if you notice that your dog is doing this excessively or if there are red bumps on his skin, then it may be time to take him to the vet.

 Here are some main causes of itchy skin in dogs.

 Main Causes Of Itchy Skin In Dogs

 Bacterial, parasitic, or fungal infections are possible reasons for itchy skin in dogs.
-The infection can be transmitted via direct contact with other dogs, but it often results from environmental exposure.
+The infection can be transmitted via direct contact with other dogs like when they are enjoying a dog treats, but it often results from environmental exposure.
 Skin infections usually accompany scaling and oozing of the skin, hair loss, and a distinct odor.

 A bacterial skin infection can cause itchy hot spots (pyotraumatic dermatitis).
 Fungal skin infections in dogs are most commonly caused by ringworm (dermatophytosis).
 It causes hairless patches with reddish, scaly sores on affected dogs.
 A dog’s ringworm can be spread to other dogs in the house and even to humans.
 Also, all home pets are presumed to be infected, even if only one dog has ringworm.

 Some skin problems do not initially cause itching, but when secondary infections develop, itching soon occurs.

 Chronic itching can occur if your dog’s diet lacks vital nutrients.
 Zinc, copper, and omega-3 fatty acid deficiencies, for instance, can cause skin problems.

 Poor-quality dog food usually causes nutritional deficiencies.
 Long-term, it is best to switch to a nutritionally balanced and complete diet, but supplements can also help.